 I couldn’t keep up with all the notifications on my phone!
 Is this how it is for those big-time influencers?!
 Crazy!

 After twenty-four hours, as you might expect, no one was talking about my tweet anymore.
 I’d had my 24 hours of Twitter fame.

-Then someone asked me, “So, Markus, what do you really think of Logos?”
+The next day, someone asked me, “So, Markus, what do you really think of Logos Bible study software?”

 The truth is… I love Logos.

 And, so….
 I thought I’d share with you a little bit about why I started using Logos and why I keep using it when I prepare my sermons today.